it-is-nidah/flipgrid-code-challenge/README.md

 There is a 'Sign In' button on this page (does not require functionality now).

 # Task 3: Project description #
+I used HTML, CSS and JS for this project. for the first task, i created a HTML file, using form element providing fields for input - First Name, Email Address and Password. the user has to input their first name and email, password being optional (in this particular case).

+This form has a sign up button, that has some animation/transition.
+Onclick, the button returns the confirmation view, returning the user first name and email.

+I created the second form, the confirmation form view, reusing form comonent. this view dispalys what the user entered as their first name and their email address.

+The sign in button for as an example in this page takes the user back to the index.html page(view 1; sign up form).

+I created CSS file to style the html pages, I used the B.E.M (Block Element Modifier) naming convention/methodology to achieve reusability of components.

+I used localStorage Javasript property to dispay the user input from the sign up page (view 1) in the view 2, the confirmation view.

+I implemented media query and other css properties to ensure the html pages dynamically adapt to screen size.

+I used basic css attributes to implement form input validation.